Knowledge · German medtech

 ISO 13485 is the international medical-device quality-management standard.
 FDA QSR under 21 CFR Part 820 is the US regulatory requirement.
 The FDA has finalised harmonisation moving 21 CFR Part 820 toward ISO 13485, but with US-specific overlays that include unique device identification, complaint handling, and US-specific reporting.
 ISO 13485 supports but does not equal FDA QSR.

 The German medtech firm's ISO 13485 certification supports FDA preparation.
 It does not substitute for QSR-specific compliance work.
-The compliance gap analysis, the QSR alignment plan, and the FDA pre-approval inspection readiness all sit with FDA regulatory counsel and quality-systems specialists.
-The marketing surface flags the ISO 13485 baseline and the QSR alignment work openly, so the US procurement reader is not surprised.
+The compliance gap analysis, the QSR alignment plan, and the FDA pre-approval inspection strength all sit with FDA regulatory counsel and quality-systems specialists.
+The marketing surface flags the ISO 13485 baseline and the QSR alignment work openly, so the US procurement buyer is not surprised.

 US category, US clinical evidence, US KOL, US payer, US IDN.